Hey you thanks for visiting my site,

 Given the diminishing treatment choices for PWD the PIG-PARADIGM project started off with the aim of treating piglets and minimizing antibiotics use.

-My role in this project focuses on the microbiome analysis of the piglet gut pre-, peri- and post weaning.
+My role in this project focuses on the microbiome analysis of the piglet gut post weaning.

 To accomplish this goal I envision a graph database capable of showing the intertwined nature of all genomes within the pig gut.